 Fairport is a somewhat small village located in the state of New York.
-With a population of 5,351 people and eight constituent neighborhoods, Fairport is the 305th largest community in New York.
-Fairport has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+With a population of 5,384 people and eight constituent neighborhoods, Fairport is the 305th largest community in New York.
+Much of the housing stock in Fairport was built prior to World War II, making it one of the older and more historic villages in the country.

-Fairport is a decidedly white-collar village, with fully 88.47% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Fairport is a village of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Fairport who work in sales jobs (15.71%), management occupations (13.04%), and teaching (12.48%).
+Fairport is a decidedly white-collar village, with fully 90.99% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Fairport is a village of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Fairport who work in sales jobs (16.25%), office and administrative support (12.69%), and teaching (10.74%).

 Also of interest is that Fairport has more people living here who work in computers and math than 95% of the places in the US.

 The people who call Fairport home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fairport residents report their race to be White, followed by Asian.
-Important ancestries of people in Fairport include Irish, English, Italian, and Polish.
+Important ancestries of people in Fairport include Irish, German, Italian, English, and Polish.

 The most common language spoken in Fairport is English.
-Other important languages spoken here include Chinese and French.
+Other important languages spoken here include Polish and Chinese.